PRVR: Partially Relevant Video Retrieval: Our Method

 \subsection{Sentence Representation}

-For sentence representation, we adopt the method by Lei \etal \cite{lei2020tvr}, considering its good performance on VCMR.
-Specifically, given a sentence consisting of $n_q$ words, a pre-trained RoBERTa~\cite{liu2019roberta} is firstly employed to extract word features.
-Then a fully connected (FC) layer with a ReLU activation is utilized to map the word features into a lower-dimensional space.
-After adding the learned positional embedding to the mapped features, a standard Transformer layer~\cite{vaswani2017attention} is further employed to obtain a sequence of $d$-dimensional contextualized word feature vectors $Q=\{q_i\}_{i=1}^{n_q}\in\mathbb{R}^{{d}\times{n_q}}$.
-In the Transformer, the features are fed to a multi-head attention layer followed by a feed-forward layer, and both layers are connected with residual connection \cite{he2016deep} and layer normalization \cite{ba2016layer}.
-Finally, a sentence-level representation $q\in\mathbb{R}^{d}$ is obtained by employing a simple attention on $Q$:
+As our focus is on the video representation and partially relevant learning, we adopt the sentence representation approach used in~\cite{lei2020tvr}, considering its good performance on the VCMR task.
+Specifically, given a textual query consisting of $n_q$ words, a pre-trained RoBERTa \cite{liu2019roberta} is first employed to extract word features.
+Note that although the RoBERTa features have been contextualized, for better task-specific adaptation (\ie text-video semantic alignment), the features are further enhanced by a Transformer-based block as follows.
+A fully connected (FC) layer with a ReLU activation is utilized to map the word features into a lower-dimensional space.
+The reduced features, together with learned positional embeddings, are fed into a standard Transformer layer to obtain a new sequence of $d$-dimensional word feature vectors $Q=\{q_i\}_{i=1}^{n_q}\in\mathbb{R}^{{d}\times{n_q}}$.
+Within the Transformer, these features are fed to a multi-head attention layer followed by a feed-forward layer, with both layers connected via residual connection \cite{he2016deep} and layer normalization \cite{ba2016layer}.
+Finally, a sentence-level representation $q\in\mathbb{R}^{d}$ is derived by employing a simple attention on $Q$:

 where $Softmax$ denotes softmax layer, $w\in\mathbb{R}^{d\times{1}}$ is trainable vector, and $\alpha^q \in\mathbb{R}^{{1 \times n_q} } $ indicates the attention vector.